 How to Read Viscosity Ratings

-In order to determine whether or not an oil is right for your car’s engine, you’ll need to look for the viscosity rating.
+In order to determine which oil is right for your car’s engine, you’ll need to look for the viscosity rating.

 You can find the viscosity rating directly on the oil’s bottle.
 All motor oils have viscosity ratings given by the the Society for Automotive Engineers, with the most common viscosity grade being 5W-30.
 Looking at this series of numbers and letters, note that everything to the left of the dash is the cold weather rating, as W stands for “Winter.”
 The lower the “W” number, the better the oil will perform at a cold temperature.
 The number to the right of the dash is the viscosity rating at engine operating temperature.
 The higher the number, the thicker the oil.
 The lower the number, the thinner the oil.